Institute in International

 Consider planning your study abroad experience in three stages:

-The University's Study Abroad Office publishes a handbook of health and safety information including topics such as: immunizations, medications, sexually transmitted diseases, cultural sensitivity, and documentation.
+The University's Study Abroad Office publishes a Health and Safety Handbook that includes information on immunizations, medications, sexually transmitted diseases, cultural sensitivity, and documentation.